cooperrc/cooperrc.github.io/Career_talks/20221129-Kyle_Connolly.md

 ## Moving and Stopping elevators with Dynamics
 ### Kyle Connolly - Structures and Design Group

- Otis gave him the opportunity to design, build, test, and implement design changes on every aspect of elevator.
-Otis has been building elevators in the worlds tallest buildings for over a century.

-In the last six years, he's been involved with almost all fourteen subsystems in an elevator.
-Most people have only ever experienced subsystems 3 and 11, the cab where you ride and the doors that open to let you in.

-Kyle presented some excellent applications in elevator dynamics that require fundamental engineering dynamics equations and problem solving.

 - Who is Kyle Connolly?

 Kyle Connolly is a UConn engineering graduate and Connecticut native.
 He first